 To receive compensation as a victim of a car accident in the state of North Carolina, you need to prove that the accident was entirely the fault of the other driver.
 In other words, the other driver was at fault 100 percent.
 However, this isn’t as easy and may require the expertise of an experienced lawyer.

-Our car accident lawyers in North Carolina is knowledgeable and has the resources needed to help you prove the negligence of the other driver.
+Our car accident lawyers in North Carolina are knowledgeable and have the resources needed to help you prove the other driver’s negligence.
 Here are some of the best ways to prove fault:

 If you have any photographs of the accident scene, then they might help.
-However, if you don’t, then our lawyer will seek visual evidence from CCTV cameras, video footage from storefronts, and red light cameras.
+However, if you don’t, our lawyer will seek visual evidence from CCTV cameras, video footage from storefronts, and red light cameras.
 Visual evidence is crucial to collect and present because it is difficult to argue with visual evidence of the accident.

 Testimony of the Witnesses

 Testimonies are valuable as they can play a pivotal role in proving the fault of the other driver.
 Therefore, if you have gathered the phone numbers of the witnesses, then our attorney can reach out to them to speak on your behalf and ensure that their story is offered to provide evidence to support your case.

 Law Enforcement Officer Report

 After you’re in an accident, a law enforcement officer will likely arrive and write a detailed police report of the accident scene.
 This report is written from an objective perspective and also documents the events of the accident precisely.
 Hence, this report can play a crucial role in proving fault after a car accident.
 Our lawyers can ask the traffic division of your local law enforcement agency to get a copy of the police report.